derek-zhou/hugo/content/posts/how_to_write_javascript_like_elixir.md

 To use an analogy, the promise chain is like [Russian dolls](https://en.wikipedia.org/wiki/Matryoshka_doll): The client side keep wrapping from the outside, and the call back side will resolve the promises from the inside out.
 This way, I achieved deterministic execution and infinite message queuing.

 From within the callback side, each callback async function do not care what the previous promise is, only to `await` on it until it is resolved before doing anything.
 The client side can return the promise to the calling client so they can choose to `await` on it.
-This way, I achieve both the one-way casts and the two-way calls.
+This way, I achieved both the one-way casts and the two-way calls.

 ## Code Organization ##

 As decreed by Saša in [To spawn, or not to spawn?](https://www.theerlangelist.com/article/spawn_or_not), processes, such as GenServers, shall only be used to seperate runtime concerns.
 In the beginning, I only have one GenServer, which looks after all the states.
-Later on, I splited some parts out to seperate GenServers, not because of business logics concerns, but because certain operations are slow and could benefit from running in a seperate GenServer.
+Later on, I splited some parts out to seperate GenServers, not because of business logic concerns, but because certain operations are slow and could benefit from running in a seperate GenServer.
 As of now I only have 2 additional GenServers:

 * One to fetch network resurces that I need
 * Another one to call a 3rd party web API (Airtable) that I use